LukasBarner/HydrOGEnMod.jl/docs/src/manual/running_code.md

 model = build_optimization_model(data)

 # to solve the JuMP Model with a solver of your choice, run the following function:
-optimize!(model, Gurobi.Optimizer)
+optimize!(model, Ipopt.Optimizer)

 # you can also specify different solver options like this:
 options = ("TimeLimit" => 100,"TimeLimit" => 100, "FeasibilityTol" => 1e-6)
-optimize!(model, Gurobi.Optimizer, options)
+optimize!(model, Ipopt.Optimizer, options)

 # to write the results to a file, use the following function:
 write_csv("path/to/resultsfile", model)